 Non-financial risk is the type of risk where the result is not measurable from a monetary perspective.
 This type of risk mainly constitutes making a wrong choice or disliking the outcome of such a choice.
 An example of such a risk is deciding on the size of a house to purchase.
 Therefore, non-financial risk is not insurable.

 This type of risk occurs as a result of human activity.
 It mostly occurs due to human error or negligence.
-Examples of particular risk include burglary and loss of shipment.
-Particular risks are the most insured typed of risk.
+Examples of particular risks include burglary and loss of shipment.
+Particular risks are the most insured type of risk.

 The shift of risk involves the transfer of risk from an individual or an organization to an insurance company.
+The insurance company covers the loss in case of any unforeseen event.
 The shift of risk as a form of risk management involves the transfer of liability under a specific agreement between parties.
 Liabilities are mainly all types of risks that are insurable by insurance companies.